HS2: What is it, how much has it cost and how have the plans changed?

 The Prime Minister is reportedly considering axing plans for the HS2 high-speed rail link to run from Birmingham to Manchester amid soaring costs.

-Critics of such a move include former prime ministers Boris Johnson, some business leaders and Labour mayors of Greater Manchester and London, Andy Burnham and Sadiq Khan.
+Critics of such a move include former prime ministers Boris Johnson and David Cameron, some business leaders and the Labour mayors of Greater Manchester and London, Andy Burnham and Sadiq Khan.

 But Chancellor Jeremy Hunt has suggested the scheme is “out of control” and former transport secretary Grant Shapps said the Government could not write an “open-ended cheque” if costs continue to rise.